 The Company entered into a five year, \$150 million senior secured revolving credit and term loan facility on October 21, 2014, as amended (the "Facility").
+The Company intends to use the Facility for working capital and general corporate purposes, including dividend payments and share repurchases.
 The Facility, which expires on October 21, 2019, provided a single-draw term loan of \$35 million and a revolving credit line of up to \$115 million, subject to borrowing base availability.
-We incurred financing costs of \$1.5 million under the Facility.
-The unamortized portion is being amortized over the remaining life of the Facility.
+We incurred financing costs of \$1.5 million under the Facility, which are being amortized by the interest method, over the remaining life of the Facility.

-At the Company's option, revolving loans under the Facility bear interest, based on the average availability, at an annual rate of either (a) the London Interbank Offered rate ("LIBOR") plus 1.5% to 1.75%, or (b) the higher of (i) the prime rate, (ii) the federal funds effective rate plus0.50%, or (iii) LIBOR plus 1.0% plus in each case 0.5% to 0.75%.
+At the Company's option, revolving loans under the Facility bear interest, based on the average availability, at an annual rate of either (a) the London Interbank Offered rate ("LIBOR") plus 1.5% to 1.75%, or (b) the higher of (i) the prime rate, (ii) the federal funds effective rate plus 0.50%, or (iii) LIBOR plus 1.0% plus in each case 0.5% to 0.75%.

 The Company pays a commitment fee of 0.15% to 0.25% per annum on the unused portion of the Facility, and fees on issued letters of credit at an annual rate of 1.5% to 1.75% based on the average availability.
-Certain payments are restricted if the availability under the revolving credit line falls below20% of the total revolving credit line, and the Company is subject to pro forma compliance with the fixed charge coverage ratio if applicable.
+Certain payments are restricted if the availability under the revolving credit line falls below 20% of the total revolving credit line, and the Company is subject to pro forma compliance with the fixed charge coverage ratio if applicable.